Christopher P. Ramey

 CPR: My father, in particular, found lessons to teach in most experiences.
 Mother and Father taught us to be lifelong learners.
 I’ve learned to love reading, learning and teaching.
 I’d like to think a ‘pearl of wisdom’ from every book I’ve ever read sticks with me.
-I hope that I’ve taught my children the lessons my parents taught me.
+I hope that I’ve taught my children the lessons and values that my parents taught me.
 To those points, I have tried to live a balanced life, not be judgmental, to be loyal and to help others.

 THT: Is there a common thread that runs through all great products?

 CPR: Certain products and spaces have a soul or, as the French say ‘je ne sais quoi.’
 Like a connoisseur, you see it once you understand it.
 We work very hard to ensure The Home Trust members and their products/services have a soul, and that each is a connoisseur of their category.

 THT: In what ways has your company or industry changed over the years?

 CPR: Our mission to serve those who appreciate the finest products and services for their homes has never changed.
 We’ve been called everything from a “Secret Society” and “Online Robb Report” to a “Talent Agency,” “Harrods for the Home” and a “Online Design Center.”
 The Business Observer called us “Angie’s List for the Wealthy.”
 In short, The Home Trust is a group of highly talented individuals and companies in design and luxury home who have integrity, and feel comfortable referring others who’s values match their values.
 Research tells us that being a resource beyond one’s own expertise is important to high net worth individuals.

-Those who are affluent appreciate what we do because the world is full of poseurs.
-We make managing their home easier.
+Those who are sophisticated appreciate what we do because the world is full of poseurs.
 The Home Trust presents resources who possess integrity and talent without question.
 We have a higher level of responsibility to our clients and to each other.
-Perhaps I should add that we decline over half of the firms interested in joining The Home Trust; our standards are very high.
+Perhaps I should add that we decline the majority of the firms interested in joining The Home Trust.